Parabolic semi-orthogonal decompositions and Kummer flat invariants of log schemes: Preliminaries

-If $D$ is a normal crossings divisor and $U\to X$ is a surjective \'etale morphism such that the pull-back $D|_U$ is simple normal crossings, then the stack $\radice[{r}]{(X,D)}$ can be obtained from the root stack $\radice[\vec{r}]{(U, D|_U)}$ constructed in the previous section (where $\vec{r}$ is the vector $(r,\hdots, r)$) by descent.
+If $D\subset X$ is a normal crossings divisor and $U\to X$ is a surjective \'etale morphism such that the pull-back $D|_U$ is simple normal crossings, then the stack $\radice[{r}]{(X,D)}$ can be obtained from the root stack $\radice[\vec{r}]{(U, D|_U)}$ constructed in the previous section (where $\vec{r}$ is the vector $(r,\hdots, r)$) by descent.

-In place of $\frac{1}{r}A$ one can use an arbitrary \emph{Kummer extension} $A\to B$ of sheaves of monoids, an injective morphism such that every section of $B$ locally has a multiple coming from $A$.
-This more general construction of the root stack $\radice[B]{X}$ will come up only in Section \ref{reducetoncviacan}.
+Moreover, In place of $\frac{1}{r}A$ one can use an arbitrary \emph{Kummer extension} $A\to B$ of sheaves of monoids, an injective morphism such that every section of $B$ locally has a multiple coming from $A$.
+This more general construction of the root stack $\radice[B]{X}$ for Kummer extensions $A\to B$, where $B$ is not of the form $\frac{1}{r}A$, will come up only in Section \ref{reducetoncviacan}.
 In general, the stack $\radice[B]{X}$ is a tame Artin stack (Deligne--Mumford in characteristic $0$), and the projection $\radice[B]{X}\to X$ is a coarse moduli space morphism.